top of page

 spay and neuter

-At Kato Animal Hospital, we offer safe spay and neuter in East Danforth for over 40 years.
+At Kato Animal Hospital, we have offered safe spay and neutering in East Danforth for over 40 years.
 We know how much your furry friends mean to you.
-Getting your dog or cat spayed or neutered can protect them from a range of diseases, which enhances the quality of their life in many ways.
+Getting your dog or cat spayed or neutered can protect them from various diseases and enhance their quality of life.

-Our compassionate team knows how to take care of your pet in the best way possible.
-We will ensure that your pet is comfortable throughout the procedure, and we will give you all the information that you need to take care of them better.
+Our compassionate team knows how to care for your pet in the best way possible.
+We will ensure your pet is comfortable throughout the procedure and give you all the information you need to improve its care.

 Contact us for spay and neuter in East Danforth.
-You can also view our blog for more valuable details.
+YFor more valuable details, view our blog.

 Spay for Dog and Cat

-This is a process to remove a female dog or cat’s ovaries and uteruses.
-Spayed pets will reduce the risk of developing mammary cancer and uterine infection.
-When the procedure is done early in their life, it prevents pets from having unwanted litters that help control the pet population.
+It is a process of removing a female dog or cat’s ovaries and uteruses.
+Spayed pets reduce the risk of developing mammary cancer and uterine infection.
+When the procedure is done early in life, it prevents pets from having unwanted litters, helping to control the pet population.

-Unplanned pregnancies can be difficult for your pet to handle..
+Unplanned pregnancies can be complicated for your pet to handle.
 We recommend pet owners spay their animals unless they have the know-how and time to breed them responsibly.

 Neuter for Dogs and Cats

 It is a procedure that removes a male dog or cat’s testicles.
 It helps eliminate the possibility of testicular cancer and helps prevent prostate disease.
-The neutering process usually involves making an incision in front of the scrotum in the dog and sutures are placed under the skin to close the incision.
-In cats, there are 2 small incisions and usually no outside sutures.
+The neutering process usually involves making an incision in front of the scrotum in the dog, and sutures are placed under the skin to close the incision.
+In cats, there are two tiny incisions and usually no outside sutures.

-Neutering can also reduce aggressive behaviour, which helps you take care of your pet better.
+Neutering can also reduce aggressive behaviour, which helps you better care for your pet.
 Activities such as urine marking and roaming are also minimized.

 How to Take Care of Your Dog or Cat After Spay or Neuter Surgery?

-Spaying and neutering surgeries are common procedures, and they won't cause any significant side effects.
-However, it is important that you take care of your pet during the recovery period.
+Spaying and neutering surgeries are standard procedures and won't cause significant side effects.
+However, you must take care of your pet during the recovery period.
 This will reduce their discomfort and help them recover.
 We recommend the following:

 • Keeping your pet away from other animals